arseem/3OSCx1F/README.md

-# **3OSCx1F**   //    Arbitrary Waveform Generator
+# **3OSCx1F**   //    Waveform Generator with Oscilloscope
 **3OSCx1F** is a 3-channel arbitrary waveform generator with a filter (high/lowpass) and an oscilloscope visualising output waveform and spectrum in real time.<br>

 ## About the project
 I started this project as an attempt to create an app visualizing customizable data in real time.
-It's also a showcase of my self-written library for arbitrary signal generation.
+It's also a showcase of my self-written library for signal generation.

 ## Technologies in use
 - Python